| Information for Contributors

 PEMJ publishes original article, review, editorial, case report, brief communication, correspondence, and special contribution.

 - Case report: Case report must be a brief description of a previously undocumented disease process, a unique manifestation or treatment of a known disease process or unreported complications of treatment regimens.
 Entities previously reported elsewhere must be extremely important to be considered.
 Include an abstract with keywords, introduction, case, discussion focusing on the implications of the case reported, references, and figures or tables.
-Maximum 1,500 words, 20 references, and 4 figures or tables.
+Maximum 1,500 words, 20 references, and 4 tables or figures.
 The abstracts should not exceed 200 words.

 - Correspondence: Discussion, observations, opinions, corrections, and comments on topics appearing in PEMJ; very brief reports or other items of interest.
 Letters discussing a PEMJ article should be received within 8 weeks of the article's publication.
 The original authors will be given the opportunity to reply.
 Letters of topics unrelated to the science of medicine, as well as those containing personal criticisms, will not be published.
 An abstract is not required.
 Maximum 500 words, 5 references.

 - Brief communication: This kind of manuscript should be prepared in the following sequence: title page, abstract with key words, text without section titles, acknowledgments (if necessary), references, and tables or figures.
 Maximums: narrative abstract, 100 words; word counts of the text, 1,500 words; number of references, 20; figures, 2; table, 1.

 - Editorials: Authoritative comments or opinions on controversial matters with significant implications for pediatric emergency medicine; or, qualified, thorough analysis and criticism of PEMJ articles.
 Maximum 1,500 words.